zuluhotelaustralia/zuluhotel/README.md

 [setgathersystem <1, 2 or 3>
 ```

+This command should also dye the controller a corresponding colour for easy visual reference, set the item to be immovalble, and finally name the stone according to which system it controls.
 At this point your Gathering engine is fully set up and you should issue a save command.

 ```
 [save
 ```

+Should you wish to re-set the location of Gather Nodes simply delete each control stone, save, and restart the server.
+The nodes will then respawn at random locations within 10 tiles of Lord British's throne, at which point you should repeat the setup process.

 ## IRC